 The ‘jobs’ tab allows you to look at any jobs posted by Teleperformance.
 ‘Life’ is an interesting one and not a lot of people use this tab, but this is about the lifestyle of Teleperformance and their staff:

 As Teleperformance are a large company, they’re showing off the company culture and other lures around hiring, because they’re committed to attracting the best talent.
-They’re going to use it here and this is much like the media and featured section on your profile.
 This is adding a bit more flavor to Teleperformance, who they are and what they do – this isn’t just a dry description of a company and a business.
+It’s important to note that this is a paid feature, acquired via LinkedIn’s Career Pages – get in touch with them for pricing.

 This section demonstrates their commitment to an ethos and a way of living.
 You can look at the pictures and say, “hey, what a great place to work”.
 They’ve got bean bags and hammocks and ping pong tables… Maybe this is the kind of company that you would like to be part of.